See our How It Works page for more info.

 We are headquartered in Provo, Utah, but our team and network of researchers are located all over the world.

-1. No research will be completed (no records will be produced) during the scoping phase.
-During this phase, we identify qualified genealogists for your project and compile an organized research plan dictating the research needed to be completed, along with a cost associated with the research.
+1. No research will be completed (no records will be produced) during the assessment phase.
+During this phase, we identify qualified genealogists whose skillsets and experience align with the needs of your project.
+We then compile an organized research plan dictating the research needed to be completed, along with a cost associated with the research.

-2. Our Onboarding Team will be emailing you a link to a client brief with questions regarding your research subject(s).
-It is necessary that you fill out all the information requested, including uploading relevant genealogical records and answering questions listed to gather more genealogical information for your project.
-It is imperative that you answer these questions, even if the answer is, “I do not know.”
-Please also let us know where you have already searched for information so that we do not duplicate research; this can include websites and/or offline repositories, such as libraries and archives.
+2. Our team will be emailing you a link to a your secure, custom project questionnaire with questions regarding your research subject(s).
+It is necessary that you fill out all the information requested, including uploading relevant genealogical records and answering questions listed in order to not duplicate prior research efforts, as well as to determine a sound starting point for your research project.
+In regard to prior research, please include any websites and onsite repositories you have already searched, such as libraries and archives.
 Once you have completed our questionnaire, please lock in your answers.
 We cannot reach out to researchers until we have confirmation that you have supplied all relevant information.

-4. If revisions to your proposal are required due to an omission of relevant information and/or documents with Trace at the start of your project, Trace reserves the right to charge a revision fee for the extra labor.
+3. If revisions to your proposal are required due to an omission of relevant information and/or documents with Trace at the start of your project, Trace reserves the right to charge a revision fee for the additional time and effort to reassess the project.

-6. We’ll make every effort to provide research proposals within 3-5 weeks from the time you locked in your answers on our client brief.
-However, this process can take longer than 3-5 weeks.
+5. We will make every effort to provide research proposals within three to five weeks from the time you locked in your answers on your custom project questionnaire.
+However, this process can take longer than three to five weeks depending on the nature of your project and/or the availability of our professional researchers.

-8. If you need certified copies of documents (for citizenship applications, etc.) it’s helpful for us to know this up-front.
+7. If you require certified copies of documents (for citizenship applications, etc.) it is imperative for us to know this up-front.
 Otherwise, there may be additional fees and delays to get certified copies of the documents after research has been conducted and records have been obtained.

-10. Please note that once we provide a proposal to you, the researcher can only guarantee their availability for up to 30 days after the proposal is presented.
-If it takes longer than 30 days for you to decide whether you would like to buy the proposal, we reserve the right to find a new researcher, if the original researcher becomes unavailable due to unforeseen circumstances.
+9. Please note that once we provide a proposal to you, the researcher’s availability and project costs can only be guaranteed for up to seven days after the proposal is presented.
+However, extensions of up to 30 days can be provided for special circumstances.
+If it takes longer than seven days for you to decide whether you would like to buy the proposal, Trace and the researcher reserve the right to decline to fulfill the original proposal.
+Trace also reserves the right to find a new researcher if the original individual becomes unavailable due to unforeseen circumstances.

 1. Research proposals outline research that is to be conducted by the researcher(s).
 Due to the nature of genealogical research, research outcomes cannot be guaranteed.
 Accepting and paying for a research proposal serves as an agreement for services rendered as outlined in the proposed research plan(s), regardless of whether the research results in positive or negative findings.
 All findings, whether positive or negative, will be reported to the client, as outlined in the accepted research plan(s).